The first ‘Sheffield Urbanism’ Lecture Series

 - Rebellion without Redemption While conventional responses to the implications of climate change on urbanization centre on intensifying the density and self-sufficiencies of human settlements, contemporary urban processes now largely produce wide-spread unsettling.
 Across vast expanses of diverse landscapes, settlement is now increasingly provisional and taking place in wildly disparate built environment settings and regulatory conditions.
 This lecture explores the questions and issues raised by such recognitions, including the possibilities for abolishing the historical dependence upon anti-blackness and human-centrism that has established extinction as our common horizon.
 Wednesday November 4th, 3-4.30pm.

-We will confirm nearer the time whether the lectures will take place in the ICOSS building, University of Sheffield or online.
 If you would like to express an interest in attending, click here to register and further information will be sent in due course.